-Our group is currently working on three different research topics:
+Our group is currently working on two different research topics:

 For experimental evolution of microorganisms in vivo we are applying a proprietary technology for automated, continuous, long-term proliferation of cells under highly selective, controled laboratory conditions.
 Current projects include the adaptation of mesophilic bacteria to stress conditions such as high salt concentration, and experiments to create an artificial symbiosis between arbitrilarily chosen microorganisms.

-The aim of this project is to optimise microorganisms for kraft lignin degradation to generate chemical substance for further applications (e.g. aromatic compounds).
+The aim of this project is to optimise microorganisms for lignin degradation to generate chemical substances for further applications (e.g. aromatic compounds).

 The group is involved in various teaching areas within the Institute of Biology.
 For example, we take part in the basic lecture “Microbiology” and we offer a seminar “Experimental Evolution”.
 We also offer practical courses for Bachelor students, and Master students within the "Molecular and Cell Biology" programme.